weavejester/ataraxy/README.md

 This example will match the URIs "/foo" and "/bar".

-### Nested routing maps
+### Nested routing tables

-As discussed earlier, routing maps may be arbitrarily nested, by specifying a route map as the result, instead of a result vector.
+As discussed earlier, routing tables may be arbitrarily nested, by specifying a map as the result, instead of a vector.

 ```clojure
 {"/foo"